ovicon/CleanArhitectureWithAndroidAndSpringBoot/README.md

 At the forth level we have the classes.
 Therese are the implementation.
 ___
 The mock-ups come next and are based on the wireframes and requirements.
-For the sake of simplicity I am just going to show the actual implementation as mock-ups:
+For the sake of simplicity I am just going to show the actual implementation as mock-ups.

 The client application mock-up:
-![Client mock-up](http://www.ovidiuconeac.ro/wp-content/uploads/2017/02/client_mockup.png "Client mock-up") The web application mock-up:
+![Client mock-up](http://www.ovidiuconeac.ro/wp-content/uploads/2017/02/client_mockup.png "Client mock-up")

+The web application mock-up:
 ![Web application mock-up](http://www.ovidiuconeac.ro/wp-content/uploads/2017/02/web_app_mockup.png "Web application mock-up")
 ___